mhalomari/mhalomari.github.io/_pages/about.md

   - /about.html
 ---

-I am an academic turned data analyst and machine learning specialist who loves building real-world AI and automation systems.
-My multidisciplinary ML research experience range from processing space weather data and solar images, EEG signals, to solar PV and weather data.
-Right now, I'm working on an AI project to process legal documents and conveyancing cases.
-Main skills: Python, ML & DL, NLP, MATLAB, leadership & management.
+Mohammad is an academic turned machine learning and AI consultant who loves building real-world AI and automation products.
+He is currently working as a Senior AI Consultant and Strategist for the UK leading conveyancing giant Simplify Ltd and as a research fellow at the University of Liverpool.
+Mohammad's multidisciplinary and applied ML research experience range from processing space weather data and solar images, to EEG signals, solar PV and weather data, and legal documents for conveyancing cases.
+Mohammad's current role has allowed him to work with amazing people from the Legal, Service Delivery, BI, MI, Marketing, SLT, and Document Logistics teams.
+As an AI Consultant, his role is to understand different processes and how they create value, then scope and qualify true opportunities for AI across the value chain.
+Helping scoping out compelling solutions that connect with a customer’s systems, processes and people.

 Current Positions:
 ======
-* Senior KTP Associate, University of Liverpool, UK
+* Senior Research Fellow, University of Liverpool, UK
-* AI & ML Specialist, Simplify Ltd, Leicester, UK
+* Senior AI Consultant, Simplify Ltd, Leicester, UK

 Web:
 ======